iscore-metabots/patchmax_mouvements/Ajouts_Maeva/README.md

 ### Aims of this project:
 * __Creation of a movement library__: Max/MSP interface and Python functions to send these movements to a Metabot.
-* __Interpolation__: Computation of a curve close to the movement points in order to be able to make an initial movement vary.
+* __Interpolation__: Computation of a curve close to the values of each motor in order to be able to make the initial movement vary.

 ### Development:
-* The API for interpolation is developped in Python and constituted of 7 main functions.
+* The API for interpolation is developped in Python and constituted of 7 main functions (see repertory "interpolation")
-* A movement can be sent through the MAX/MSP interface or by using Python functions (read __interpolation/MOUVEMENT.md__ for more informations).
+* A movement can be sent through the MAX/MSP interface or by using Python functions (read __MOUVEMENT.md__ for more informations, then see repertory "Max_IHM")

 ### Documentation:
-* The operating of the MAX/MSP interface is explained in __interpolation/MOUVEMENT.md__.
+* The operating of the MAX/MSP interface and the generation of movements are explained in __MOUVEMENT.md__.
 * The operating of the interpolation part is explained in __interpolation/README.md__.

-A documentation of each function is available by typing help(name_of_function) in shell.
+### State of the project and problems still not resolved

+See file "TODO.md".